Solved — Netflix Error “You Seem to Be Using Unblocker/Proxy”

-PIA offers a 30-day-money-back guarantee, which means you can use it to unblock your favorite Netflix libraries for free for 30 days.
+PIA offers a 30-day money-back guarantee, which means you can use it to watch Netflix for free for 30 days.
 If you change your mind about it, just contact its customer service and they will process a refund for you.

-PIA also unblocks: Amazon Prime Video, BBC iPlayer, Hulu, HBO Now, and Disney+
+PIA works with: Amazon Prime Video, BBC iPlayer, Hulu, HBO Now, and Disney+

-PIA works on: Windows, Android, macOS, iOS, Linux, Chrome, Firefox, and Opera
+PIA is compatible with: Windows, Android, macOS, iOS, Linux, Chrome, Firefox, and Opera

 4 Solutions If You Still See “You Seem to Be Using Unblocker/Proxy” With a VPN